rezan21/UFC-Prediction/README.md

   - Dropping Remaining Missings

 ### ML Models and Ensemble Method
-Used models separatly and then combined them in to one ensembled model:
+Used models separately and then combined them into one ensembled model:

 - __Deep Neural Network (DNN)__
 - __Support Vector Machine (SVM)__